Hyderabadi Dahi Bhindi Masala

 1 tsp Sugar (Optional, to balance the sour taste of amchur and yogurt)

-1 cup Yogurt, beaten
+1 cup Yogurt, whisked until smooth

-1 tbsp Grated Coconut, fresh/frozen
+2 heaped tbsp Grated Coconut, fresh/frozen

 ½ -1 tbsp Kasuri Methi/Dried Fenugreek Leaves